-People with Type 1 and Type 2 diabetes (insulin treated) who are usually well, and who can self manage their condition and medication, may not always require admission to hospital following a severe hypoglycaemic episode.
+People with type 1 and type 2 diabetes (insulin treated) who are usually well, and who can self manage their condition and medication, may not always require admission to hospital following a severe hypoglycaemic episode.
 Insulin dose advice and possible reduction should be given.

-- Insulin doses may need reductions of 10-20% depending on the cause and the timing of the hypoglycaemic episode - People with diabetes using a non analogue preparation may benefit from a transfer to an analogue insulin as recommended by NICE (2015)
+- Insulin doses may need reductions of 10-20% depending on the cause and the timing of the hypoglycaemic episode - People with diabetes using a non analogue preparation may benefit from a transfer to an analogue insulin as recommended by NICE (NICE NG28, 2015).

-The individual and/or their carers should receive education and a leaflet on prevention and treatment of hypoglycaemia and also driving and the DVLA (www.trend-uk.org).
+The individual and/or their carers should receive education and a leaflet on prevention and treatment of hypoglycaemia and also driving and the DVLA (www.trenddiabetes.online).

-People with Type 2 diabetes using sulphonylureas and in particular the frail, older person, those with exacerbations of other co-morbidities, those who live alone or people who have sustained an injury e.g. fracture, should be admitted to hospital.
+People with type 2 diabetes using sulphonylureas and in particular the frail, older person, those with exacerbations of other co-morbidities, those who live alone or people who have sustained an injury e.g. fracture, should be admitted to hospital.
 These people will be at high risk of further hypoglycaemic episodes in the next 48 hours as sulphonylureas, even when discontinued, are slow to be excreted from the body.